Tysride/DigitalJanitors/README.md

     Opens a tab on the simulated desktop that will scan unknown files Reports if they are good or bad

-# Boss 1 and 2
+# Boss 1
     Joint effort with me and the lead programmer
-    Acts as the manager for both the boss fights
+    Acts as the manager Boss 1
     The laser script creates random set of lasers to spawn in a phase
+# Boss 2
+I had Primary lead programming and concepting for this boss
+# Boss 2 Spawn
+    Acts as the manager for the Boss 2 fight
+    Spawns folder at the start
+    connects with kill folder to restart when failstate is met Easy to edit in the Unity scene for tweaking the difficult later
+# Kill folder
+    This script will detect when the folder colides with the obstacals Will wipe the screen when the phase is complete or when the player colides with obstiacles